 Romantic ideology and the murderers

-“I couldn’t live, I couldn’t function without her. … I believed that I couldn’t function if I wasn’t with her.”
+“I couldn’t live, I couldn’t function without her… I believed that I couldn’t function if I wasn’t with her.” —A murderer

 In light of the centrality of love in our lives, it is no wonder that cultures all over the world have depicted an ideal form of romantic love towards which all of us are supposedly striving.
 Many cultures have indeed considered romantic love to be crucial for personal fulfillment and a happy life.
 However, romantic love is also a major factor in people's misery, as it involves many disappointments and unfulfilled hopes.
 It has been claimed that Western culture has no history of happy romantic love within marriage.
 Love may be "many splendid things," but love also hurts a lot, can be dangerous, and may lead us to foolish deeds.

-The basic characteristics of the Romantic Ideology concern its profound significance, its ability to prevail, and its long duration; the two lovers are fused into a unique entity and the beloved is irreplaceable and exclusive; and love and the beloved are morally pure.
+The basic characteristics of the Romantic ideology concern its profound significance, its ability to prevail, and its long duration; the two lovers are fused into a unique entity, the beloved is irreplaceable and exclusive, and love and the beloved are morally pure.

 The fusion model of love